ftorres7382/OpenViatica/app/Workspace_Files/Template_Workspace/External/README.md

-This folder is where the workspace users will interact and connect to
+This folder is where the workspace users will interact and connect to.